essentialist-app/site/content/_index.md

 ## Learn Anywhere, On Any Device

 Whether you're on your laptop, desktop, or phone, Essentialist has you covered.
 It's not just for Linux; it's also available on Windows, macOS, and Android, allowing you to study and review your flashcards in different environments without being locked into a single platform.
-Download the latest version [here](https://github.com/essentialist-app/essentialist/releases/latest).

 The space repetition algorithm used is based on [SM-2][3].